VayCharr/guides/_guides/2023-08-25-gw2-symlinks.md

 ### General settings

-1. Click on the menu icon located in the top-left corner of Gw2Launcher.
+- Click on the menu icon located in the top-left corner of Gw2Launcher.
-2. Select "Settings."
+- Select "Settings."

 ![GW2Launcher]({{ page.asset_path }}/gw2launcher_settings.png)

-3. Within the Settings menu, navigate to the "Guild Wars 2" tab.
+- Within the Settings menu, navigate to the "Guild Wars 2" tab.
-4. Click on "Steam."
+- Click on "Steam."

 ![GW2Launcher]({{ page.asset_path }}/gw2launcher_settings_2.png)

-#### Settings

-- Adjust Steam installation location
+#### Adjust Steam installation location

 If your Steam installation is not in the default directory, specify its location here.

-- Configure launch behavior
+#### Configure launch behavior

 Choose how Gw2Launcher should behave when launching multiple accounts through Steam.

 ### Account settings

-1. Right-click on the account(s) you intend to launch via Steam within Gw2Launcher.
+- Right-click on the account(s) you intend to launch via Steam within Gw2Launcher.
-2. Select "Edit."
+- Select "Edit."

 ![GW2Launcher]({{ page.asset_path }}/gw2launcher_settings_3.png)

 In the account editing window, navigate to the "Launch options" section.

-#### Relevant settings

-- Set provider to ArenaNet
+#### Set provider to ArenaNet

 Ensure that "ArenaNet (Default)" is selected under the Provider dropdown menu.

-- Enable Steam launch
+#### Enable Steam launch

 Check the box labeled "Launch through Steam" to enable launching via Steam for the selected account(s).